 While some spinal nerve symptoms like sciatica are unilateral, meaning they only affect one side of the body, injuries involving the conus medullaris are generally bilateral, meaning symptoms will appear on both sides of the body.
 Symptoms can include lower back pain, in addition to tingling, weakness and loss of feeling in the groin, legs, thighs and feet.
 More severe symptoms include altered motor functions, impotence, difficulty walking and loss of bowel and bladder function.
 Anyone who experiences these symptoms should seek emergency medical care immediately, as it could lead to paralysis.

 Some less serious spinal conditions like bulging discs, herniated discs, sciatica and foraminal stenosis have symptoms that mimic the symptoms of problems with the conus medullaris.
-That’s why it’s advisable to seek a proper diagnosis for any spinal condition, so that an appropriate treatment plan can be implemented.
-At Laser Spine Institute, we offer several state-of-the-art, minimally invasive outpatient procedures to treat a range of spinal conditions, and we may be able to help you find relief from neck and back conditions, such as conus medullaris syndrome.
+That’s why it’s advisable to seek a proper diagnosis for any spinal condition so that an appropriate treatment plan can be implemented.
+At Laser Spine Institute, we offer several minimally invasive procedures to treat a range of spinal conditions.
+Contact us today to find out how we can help you find relief from neck and back conditions, such as conus medullaris syndrome.